[Roster Analysis]: NBA Depth Charts 2025-2026

 PG SG SF PF C

-Jalen Brunson Mikal Bridges OG Anunoby Karl-Anthony Towns Mitchell Robinson
+Jalen Brunson Mikal Bridges Josh Hart OG Anunoby Karl-Anthony Towns

 Oklahoma City Thunder